Skip to main content Skip to footer

 Certificate of Completion of Training

-You’ll be issued a Certificate of Completion of Training (CCT) when you complete speciality training.
-You can then join the GMC Specialist Register and apply for consultant ophthalmologist vacancies in the NHS.
+You’ll be issued a Certificate of Completion of Training (CCT) when you complete GP specialty training.
+You can then join the GMC GP Register and the Performers’ List of an NHSScotland Health Board.

 Learn more about the GMC GP Register.

-You can view GP vacancies for all our health boards on the GP Jobs website.
+You can view GP vacancies for all our health boads on the GP Jobs website.

 Get to know the role